 When best friends Sophie and Agatha are stolen away from their village and end up at the THE SCHOOL FOR GOOD AND EVIL, the girls assume that their roles in life will remain as they always have predicted.
 With her blond hair, pink dresses, and penchant for doing good deeds, Sophie will be trained to be a storybook princess.
 Black-clad and antisocial Agatha has all the makings of a first-class villainess.
 At the school, however, the girls find themselves exactly where they don't want to be.
-Sophie is the one to take Uglification lessons and consort with future witches and their henchmen, while Agatha must learn about makeup and the proper etiquette for attracting a Prince Charming.
+Sophie is the one to take Uglification lessons and consort with future witches and their nefarious assistants, while Agatha must learn about makeup and the proper etiquette for attracting a Prince Charming.
 To get back home, Agatha and Sophie must solve a riddle that seems to threaten the very existence of the school.

 Is it any good?

 The School for Good and Evil is no run-of-the-mill fairy tale spin-off.
-Author Soman Chainani has clearly done his homework in folklore and mass media, and he manipulates the cliches of fantasy and folklore with a great deal of wit and insight.
+Author Soman Chainani has clearly done his homework in folklore and mass media, and he manipulates the clichés of fantasy and folklore with a great deal of wit and insight.
 This opening volume to the series feels a little long, however.
-Agatha and Sophie attempt new trials, pass or fail in unexpected ways, then move on to the next contest.
-The repetition of this patterns grows burdensome across nearly 500 pages.
+Agatha and Sophie attempt new trials, pass or fail in unexpected ways, and then move on to the next contest.
+The repetition of this pattern grows burdensome across nearly 500 pages.
 Still, there's a lot of narrative meat here, served up with flair by Chainani and complemented by Iacopo Bruno's black-and-white illustrations.